Virginia Rep. McEachin dies at 61 after cancer battle

 A lawyer in private practice during his career, he served in the House of Delegates from 1996-2002 and 2006-2008 and then the state Senate from 2008-2016.
 He was elected to his first term to the U.S. House in 2016.

-McEachin and his wife, Richmond Commonwealth’s Attorney Colette McEachin, raised three children.
+McEachin and his wife, Richmond Commonwealth’s Attorney Colette McEachin, raised three children, Mac, Briana and Alexandra.